pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 So, the **goal of the task** was to create a user-friendly tool for automatic podcast generation.
 The tool asks the user for their topic preferences and generates the latest news.
 These news items are then read aloud by the tool.
 In the process, the user can set the volume, speed and language of the podcast according to his preferences.
-The generated podcast can be saved according to the user's preferences to an MP§ file or as PDF document.
+The generated podcast can be saved according to the user's preferences to an MP3 file or as PDF document.

 ### 3. Data Acquisition and Understanding